Land0fChocolate/NewEmeraldRomHack/README.md

 - Many post gen 3 features from pokeemerald Expansion are in this ROM.
 	- Including physical/special split, fairy types, new moves, new items, new Pokemon species, regional species variants.
-	- Whilst data for all post gen3 Pokemon are in the game, only those that existed in gens 1-3 or have evolutions linked to Pokemon in those gens are accessible, baring a few exceptions (Namely Alolan Vulpix and evo).
+	- Whilst data for all post gen3 Pokemon are in the game, only those that have evolutions linked to Pokemon in those gens are accessible, baring a few exceptions (Namely regional variants like Alolan Vulpix).
 - Pokemon can have up to 3 active abilities at once, dependant on their species.
 	- Many Pokemon have had their ability sets updated with new abilities (TODO: make a list of ability stat changes somewhere).
 - New moves and abilities (listed below).